pay-box/backend/README.md

 $ uwsgi --http :8100 --wsgi-file pay/wsgi.py --master --processes 6 --threads 2
 ```

+## How to use it
+There are few ways to handle payments.
+The entities are:

+### Gateway
+Gateways are methods that provide payments.
+Currently we support only [Bahamta](https://bahamta.com) type gateways.
+You can add gateways to use them to pay.

+### Form
+Forms are for making templates to generate payments.
+You can have a fixed or dyanmic amount that users enter it before pay or you can set one or more gateways to be available for users.

+### Transaction
+Transactions are payment logs.
+Pending payments are stored in Redis, but successful or rejected payments store in database.

 ## Contribution
 Any idea is very welcomed and feel free to contribute your or other's ideas.